 The reason I AM writing it is simple: to share the story so parents of teenage drivers can make their insurance program the best it can be should, God forbid, the same thing happens to them.
 Because I can think of no worse thing than losing your child in an auto accident AND having to be concerned whether you have enough insurance coverage, AT THE SAME TIME.

 It was a pleasant fall day, with decent visibility.
 Our insured’s teen driver was on the road.
 For reasons still unknown, he went left of center and hit an oncoming car.
 Our driver was killed instantly.
 The other driver was severely injured, and was flown to a high level trauma center for multiple bone fractures and internal injuries.
 Although I don’t know all of the details, I’m pretty certain there were many surgeries and a lengthy stay in the hospital.
 I’m very certain there will be significant rehab for many years.
 So it doesn’t take much effort to figure out that the cost of this medical care will easily reach into the hundreds of thousands.

-Luckily, our customer had taken our advice and purchased a personal umbrella policy when he purchased the personal auto and homeowners.
+Luckily, our customer had taken our advice and purchased an Ohio personal umbrella policy when he purchased the personal auto and homeowners.